wrdsb/igor-functions/classroom_course_teacher_read/README.md

 # Classroom Course Teacher Read
-Fetch a teacher in a Google Classroom Course
+Fetches a Teacher in a Google Classroom Course.